Haganah: 1920 Palestine riots and 1921 Jaffa riots

 Following the 1929 Palestine riots, the Haganah's role changed dramatically.
 It became a much larger organization encompassing nearly all the youth and adults in the Jewish settlements, as well as thousands of members from the cities.
-It also acquired foreign arms and began to develop workshops to create hand grenades and simple military equipment, transforming from an untrained militia to a capable underground army.
+It also acquired foreign arms and began to develop workshops to create grenades and simple military equipment, transforming from an untrained militia to a capable underground army.

 1931 Irgun split

 Many Haganah fighters objected to the official policy of havlagah (restraint) that Jewish political leaders (who had become increasingly controlling of the Haganah) had imposed on the militia.
 Fighters had been instructed to only defend communities and not initiate counterattacks against Arab gangs or their communities.
 This policy appeared defeatist to many who believed that the best defense is a good offense.
 In 1931, the more militant elements of the Haganah splintered off and formed the Irgun Tsva'i-Leumi (National Military Organization), better known as "Irgun" (or by its Hebrew acronym, pronounced "Etzel").